shrinerb/shrine/doc/testing.md

 }
 ```

-Alternatively, if you're using Amazon S3 storage, in tests (and development)
+Alternatively, if you're using Amazon S3 storage, in tests you can use
-you can swap it out for [FakeS3].
+[aws-sdk-ruby stubs].
 You just need tell aws-sdk that instead of
 `s3.amazonaws.com` it should use the host of your FakeS3 server when generating
 URLs.